ipfs/helia-http-gateway/DEVELOPER-NOTES.md

 ### Some callouts

+1. You may want to set up an nginx proxy from `http://helia-http-gateway.localhost` to `http://localhost:8090`to help with the gateway-conformance tests.
+See [this issue](https://github.com/ipfs/gateway-conformance/issues/185)
 1. You may want to run the gateway-conformance tests directly from the repo if you're on a macOS M1 due to some issues with docker and the proxying that the gateway-conformance testing tool uses.
 If you do this, you'll need to run `make gateway-conformance` in the `gateway-conformance` repo root, and then run the tests with something like `go run ./cmd/gateway-conformance/main.go test --gateway-url 'http://localhost:8090' --subdomain-url 'http://localhost:8090' --specs subdomain-ipfs-gateway,subdomain-ipns-gateway --json gwc-report.json -- -timeout 30m`.
     - If you want to run a specific test, you can pass the `-run` gotest flag. e.g. `go run ./cmd/gateway-conformance/main.go test --gateway-url 'http://localhost:8090' --subdomain-url 'http://localhost:8090' --json gwc-report.json -- -timeout 30m -run 'TestGatewaySubdomains/request_for_example.com%2Fipfs%2F%7BCIDv1%7D_redirects_to_subdomain_%28HTTP_proxy_tunneling_via_CONNECT%29#01'`
 1. The file `./scripts/kubo-init.js` executes kubo using `execa` instead of `ipfsd-ctl` so there may be some gotchas, but it should be as cross-platform and stable as the `execa` library.